tellerlin/gemini-app/README.md

 - Check the [Google AI Studio documentation](https://ai.google.dev/)
 - Review the console for detailed error messages
 - Ensure you're using the latest version of the application
+- Visit the [GitHub repository](https://github.com/tellerlin/gemini-app) for issues and discussions

 ## 🔄 Changelog